-Once the business objectives have been clearly defined and understood, the next logical step towards a successful measurement and optimisation strategy involves identifying the various conversion types that can occur on the website in question.
+When business objectives have been clearly defined and understood, the next logical step towards a successful measurement and optimisation strategy involves identifying the various conversion types on the website in question.

 Examples of macro conversions can generally be categorised as follows: